wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    * Explain the value of short-lived, dynamically generated secrets
    <br /><br />

-10	Explain encryption as a service
+10	Explain encryption as a service [app access Vault server directly]
    * Configure <a href="#TransitEngine">transit secret engine</a>
    * Encrypt and decrypt secrets
    * Rotate the encryption key